Twilight Kayak Tour

 Come discover what Brisbane has to offer on a unique Brisbane City Twilight Kayak Experience!
-Our most popular experience over Summer, this illuminated twilight kayak allows you to have fun and be adventurous while beating the heat.
-This experience is ideal for date nights and anniversaries adding a little pizazz to your evening that will definitely earn you some brownie points.
+This experience is ideal for date nights and anniversaries adding a little pizza to your evening that will definitely earn you some brownie points.

 The tour sees you enjoying a relaxing 90-minute kayak journey on the iconic Brisbane River either heading towards Story Bridge or Southbank, depending on the tide.
 Take in the sensational city and river views in the early evening light, gliding under Brisbane’s inner city bridges and cutting through the luminous reflections of the city on the water.

 Riverlife’s kayaking adventures are guided by qualified and experienced instructors.
-No experience is necessary as each session includes full instruction, a safety briefing and all equipment including a Personal Flotation Device.
-Participants must be at least 18 years of age for the Brisbane City Twilight Kayak experience.
+No experience is necessary as each session includes full instruction, a safety briefing and all equipment including a Personal Flotation Device. .
 Bookings essential.

 Hiring a kayak to explore the Brisbane River is a great way to see some of Brisbane’s iconic attractions.
 Rediscover Brisbane now that social distancing restrictions are beginning to lift.
 Check out these 8 iconic sights and structures you can see when you hire a kayak at Riverlife.

 See the Story Bridge

 Opened in 1940, the Story Bridge if one of Brisbane’s most iconic landmarks.
 This engineering masterpiece ferries thousands of cars, pedestrians and cyclists to and from the city daily.
 For those thrillseekers out there, you can even climb the bridge from morning to night with Story Bridge Adventure Climb.